-Applying for a home mortgage requires that a mortgage lender generate a credit report.
-Pulling a new credit report results in what is known as a “Hard Inquiry” on the loan applicants credit report.
+Applying for a home loan means a mortgage lender will pull a credit report.
+Pulling a credit report results in a “Hard Inquiry” appearing on the loan applicants credit report.
 There are many misconceptions out there relative to how hard inquiries impact a borrowers credit score.

 What is a “Hard Inquiry”?

 A hard inquiry (as opposed to a “soft inquiry”) is one used for the purpose of determining whether or not a consumer is a good credit risk.
 It shows the creditor (ex: mortgage lender) the applicant’s credit score.
 Also, lenders see each trade-line on the consumer’s credit.
 A hard inquiry may impact a credit score.

 Hard Inquiry Impact on a Credit Score

 There is no one size fits all answer to this question.
 Credit scores are complex.
 In fact, they are based on detailed algorithms.
 Hard inquiries indicates a creditor is considering approving a loan or credit line.
-Then, a credit score (more accurately the credit agency scoring algorithms) will take that hard inquiry into consideration along with that person’s overall credit profile and determine what both combined says about the person.
+Then, a credit score will take that hard inquiry into consideration along with that person’s overall credit profile and determine what both combined say about the person.

-For example, if a person with an 820 credit score with a spotless credit past receives a hard inquiry the credit score algorithm may not drop their score at all.
-In contrast, if a person with a 580 credit score receives a hard inquiry their score may drop 3-5 points.
-While this may seem unfair to “pick on” the person with lower scores it is the credit score algorithm’s way of letting other creditors know this person is possibly not a good credit risk.
+For example, if a person with an 820 credit score and a spotless credit history incurs a hard inquiry, their credit score may not at all.
+In contrast, if a person with a 580 credit score incurs a hard inquiry their score may drop 3-5 points or more.
+While this may seem unfair, it is the credit scoring systems way of letting other creditors know this person is possibly not a good credit risk.

 Multiple Credit Inquiries Impact on Credit Score

 Typically multiple inquires in the same industry in a short period of time will not dramatically impact a borrower’s credit score.
 Click here for more on this topic.
 On the other hand, many inquiries across different industries may drop one’s credit score.